 - Slip and falls: People spill drinks in hotels, and sometimes the staff is not quick enough to clean up the mess before someone falls.
 Or sometimes the non-slip mat in a hotel shower has been worn down to the point where it no longer works.
 Additionally, hotels have several types of flooring throughout its casinos, including carpet that may fray or tiles that may get dislodged.
-A slight unevenness in the flooring can cause people to trip and sustain serious injuries.
+Slight unevenness in the flooring can cause people to trip and sustain serious injuries.

 - Swimming pool lawsuits in Nevada: Pools that are not properly cleaned can cause people to develop infections.
-Also see our article about drowning lawsuits in Nevada and pool party accident lawsuits.
+Also, see our article about drowning lawsuits in Nevada and pool party accident lawsuits.

 - Burns: Sometimes a plumbing problem can cause hotel room water to be scalding even though the dial indicates it should be cold.

 - Elevator and escalator accidents: Elevators and escalators that stop and suddenly start again could cause users to fall or collide with hard surfaces.

 - Automated door accidents: Sometimes there is a mechanical failure that causes automatic doors to close on people.